Sample Style Features

 Here's your chance to have all of your favorite style features in one hand knitted sweater.
-A custom designed hand knitted sweater can have your favorite neckline, bottom and cuff edges, tapering at the side seams or a little extra width across the hips, etc. You can have short sleeves, long sleeves, half-sleeves, cap sleeves, 3/4 length sleeves, or no sleeves at all - remember, any sweater can be redesigned into a vest or sleeveless shell.
+A custom designed hand knit sweater can have your favorite neckline, bottom and cuff edges, tapering at the side seams or a little extra width across the hips, etc. You can have short sleeves, long sleeves, half-sleeves, cap sleeves, 3/4 length sleeves, or no sleeves at all - remember, any sweater can be redesigned into a vest or sleeveless shell.

 Here are some examples of different style features which can be used for your new custom designed hand knitted sweater.
 Take a look through the various examples, and see which ones you like.